mahmoud-elmakki/CCS-P/README.md

 # CCS-P
 Concrete Compressive Strength Predictor

-# CCS-P

-Concrete Compressive Strength Predictor.
 Estimating the compressive strength O a concrete mixture is such a complicated process, after doing a number of examinations and producing many samples.
 Here comes the job of the CCS-P, a machine learning program which can do this process by just passing to it the quantities of the mixture components.

 ## 💻 Tools been used: